nunocaseiro/trailblazer/README.md

 ```

 Functionality:
-- Marks a method as a navigation destination for the `@Coordinatable` macro
+- Marks a method as a navigation destination for the `@Coordinatable` macro, making it usable as an enum when routing

 Limitations:
 - Can only be applied to methods